Protect Your Site’s Content With MemberPress Content Protection Rules

 After applying the membership content protection rules, you have to decide, What do you want to show to your users who do not have access to your protected content.
 You can either show a customized message to your users or you can even redirect them to a specific page.

 To do so, go to your WordPress dashboard I navigate to MemberPress.
 Thereafter click on settings and go to the pages tab.
-Then scroll down to the Unauthorized Access section and enable the checkbox labelled as “Redirect unauthorized visitors to a specific URL “.
+Then scroll down to the Unauthorized Access section and enable the checkbox labeled as “Redirect unauthorized visitors to a specific URL “.
 Now, enter the URL of the page on which you want to redirect your users and you’re all set to go.

 If you are having a membership site, setting content protection rules can be beneficial for your business.
 It helps you secure memberships and thus, boost revenue and profit.
 In this blog, we have explained the steps to set up content protection rules on your website using MemberPress.